 For showtimes, click here.

-When adapting Carmen Jones, realism was key for director Otto Preminger and had the screenwriter pull from the original source material as well as the Broadway musical and opera.
-Imperative for both the director and the studio though was its perception among the black community.
+When adapting Carmen Jones, director Otto Preminger stressed realism and used the original source material, the Broadway musical, and the opera to achieve it.
+What was most important for both the director and the studio was the film's perception by the black community.

 Preminger said, “The all-black world shown in these films doesn’t exist, at least not in the United States.
 We used the musical-fantasy quality to convey something of the needs and aspirations.”

-At the suggestion of 20th Century-Fox, Otto sent the script to be reviewed by Walter White, the president of NAACP, who liked the script, and thus, began the journey to creating the well-known musical with an all-black cast.
+At the suggestion of 20th Century-Fox, Otto sent the script to be reviewed by Walter White, the president of the NAACP, who liked the script, and thus, began the journey of creating the well-known musical with an all-black cast.

 1. Preminger didn’t think Dandridge was right.